OpenTelecom/opentelecom.github.io/_posts/2018-04-24-development-grant.markdown

 ---
 layout: default
-title:  "The OTF is happy to annount new Development Grants!"
+title:  "The OTF is happy to annount the new OTF Development Grant!"
 date:   2018-04-24 12:00:00
 categories: foundation grant non-profit
 ---